A European German Shepherd Dog is still the same breed as any other GSD.

 In the United States, the GSD is the 2nd most frequently registered breed with the American Kennel Club.

 In their native Germany, there are 250,000 GSDs registered with the Verein fur Deutsche Schaferhunde (‘Society for the German Shepherd’, informally known as the SV).

-But whenever a dog breed gains enduring popularity on different continents, inevitably different cultural tastes and priorities drive breeding lines in slightly different directions.
+But whenever a dog breed gains popularity on multiple continents, different cultural tastes and priorities drive breeding lines in unique directions.

-Labradors and Cocker Spaniels are well known examples of this – both have distinctly English and American types now.
+Labradors and Cocker Spaniels are examples of this.
+Both have distinctly English and American types now.